Convert ODT to ORG

 Key Benefits of Converting ODT to ORG:

-• Outlining: Hierarchical structure with collapsible sections
+• Outlining: Hierarchical structure with collapsible sections for complex documents

-• Code Execution: Run code blocks in 40+ languages
+• Code Execution: Run code blocks in 40+ languages with inline results

-• Emacs Integration: Agenda, capture, refiling, clocking
+• Emacs Integration: Agenda view, capture templates, refiling, and time clocking

 Practical Examples